nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

+### Remark a person : `remark`

+Add or edit remark to an existing person in the address book.

+Format: `remark INDEX r/REMARK`

+* Add or edit remark to the person at the specified `INDEX`.
+The index refers to the index number shown in the displayed person list.
+The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `remark 1 r/remark message` adds remark message `remark message` to the 1st person, existing remark will be overwritten.

 ### Locating persons by name: `find`

 Finds persons whose names contain any of the given keywords.